theheking/intro-to-r/content/3_dataframes.md

 ```
 We can see the names of the multiple columns.
 And, we see that some say things like `Factor w/ 30 levels`

 When we read in a file, any column that contains text is automatically assumed to be a factor.
-Once created, factors can only contain a pre-defined set values, known as _levels_.
+Once created, factors can only contain a pre-defined set of values, known as _levels_.
 By default, R always sorts _levels_ in alphabetical order.

 For instance, we see that `cit` is a Factor w/ 3 levels, `minus`, `plus` and `unknown`.

 Subsetting Data frames